-Like any private rental agreement, tenants at a Retirement Villages Group development are not required to pay stamp duty if they are not purchasing a property.
+Like any private rental agreement, tenants at any of our communities are not required to pay stamp duty if they are not purchasing a property.

-Many choose to take advantage of the equity released from the sale of a property to provide them with financial freedom, using this to boost their pension or funding travel plans to be enjoyed in their new-found free time.
+Many choose to take advantage of the equity released from the sale of a property to provide them with financial freedom, using this to boost their pension or fund travel plans.

 Helping family earlier

-Rather than passing on a property to family, retirees are choosing to sell their home and use the equity to help their family earlier then they had previously considered.
-This help is often in the form of supporting grandchildren, perhaps through further education, or freeing children from their own mortgages.
+Rather than passing on a property to family, retirees are choosing to sell their home and use the equity to help their family earlier – perhaps to support grandchildren, or freeing children from their own mortgages.

 If you choose to rent a property from Retirement Villages Group you have the added benefit of avoiding any separate service charge payments as these will be wrapped up in the monthly rental fee.